roaminggypsy/Moments/README.md

 <!-- See [deployment](#deployment) for notes on how to deploy the project on a live system.--->

 1. Download the project
+2. Edit docker-compose.yml, changed volumes mongodb and cassandra volumes to valid paths on your computer
-2. In a terminal, execute 'docker-compose up'
+2. In a terminal, change directory to the root of this project, execute 'docker-compose up'
 3. Run all 7 services, and the React app

 [more detail regarding db setup coming up]